Top 4 Tips for MSPs Looking to Retain Their Clients

 How many times a month do you have to repeat that tired line over and over again?

-Even if your business services companies with in-house IT, the company’s decision-makers often do not have a full scope of your MSP’s labor.
+Even if your business serves companies with in-house IT, the company’s decision-makers often do not have a full scope of your MSP’s labor.
 Instead, they vaguely understand that you manage servers, fix computers, and reset passwords.

 You should assume that each customer is clueless about what MSPs do, which is why education should be a cornerstone of every MSP’s service.

 And remember: these conversations, which you can have annually or quarterly, often lead to new project work.
+Casual conversation can easily lead to opportunities for improvement or expansion of your current service package.

 Answer the burning question in every client’s head: “Why should I care?”